 \subsubsection{Language toxicity detection.}

-Detecting toxic content in textual data plays a critical role in management research, offering insights into a range of organizational and social dynamics.
-Toxic interactions, such as hate speech or fear-based messaging, can significantly impact online communities \citep{matook_user_2022, sibai_why_2024}, and organizational behavior \citep{rosette_why_2013}.
-For this task, we utilize the pre-existing annotation guidelines, human baseline, and raw data publicly available from \cite{saha_rise_2023}.
+Detecting toxic content in textual data plays a critical role in management research, with applications spanning online communities \citep{matook_user_2022, sibai_why_2024} and organizational behavior \citep{rosette_why_2013}.
+We use annotation guidelines, human baseline, and data publicly available from \cite{saha_rise_2023}.
 The annotated items are social media posts from Gab.
 The task is to mark each post as a) fear speech, b) hate speech, c) normal, or d) both fear speech and hate speech (if the post contains elements of both).